dsanmiguel/mitocarta/README.md

 <!-- badges: end -->

+## UNDER CONSTRUCTION, NOT READY TO BE USED YET.

 This package contains the updated [`mitocarta` 3.0 dataset](https://www.broadinstitute.org/mitocarta/mitocarta30-inventory-mammalian-mitochondrial-proteins-and-pathways).
 This package also contains some utility functions for simple analyses.